-The main responsibilities for the Nominated Person Child Protection are:
+The main responsibilities for the Designated Safeguarding lead and Deputies are:

-- To adhere to and follow procedures outlined in the South Tees Local Safeguarding Children Board Procedures. - To help identify signs and symptoms of abuse. - Refer suspected cases of abuse to Social Care / Police - Ensure all staff receives child protection awareness raising training to help them recognise and identify signs of abuse. - Ensure staff receive other relevant safeguarding training - To raise awareness of child safety issues within school. - Ensure that the school has an up-to-date child protection policy which is consistent with the LSCB procedures.
-The policy should be reviewed annually. - To attend and represent the school at child protection meetings. - Be responsible for securely managing child protection files, compiling reports, recording and sharing information appropriately. - Ensure that all information and records are kept confidentially and securely. - To develop good working relationships / links with Social Care, the Child Protection Officer for Education and other relevant professionals. - To raise awareness of their role with staff, parents and children. - Be available for staff for consultation purposes. - To ensure the curriculum contains opportunities to address safeguarding issues e.g. e-safety, healthy lifestyles, SRE, bullying, diversity, tolerance, respect etc. - 7.3 School Staff (teaching and non teaching) have a responsibility to report any concerns they have about a child's safety to the Nominated Person for Child Protection.
+- To adhere to and follow procedures outlined in the South Tees Safeguarding Children Partnership (STSCP) Procedures. - To help identify signs and symptoms of abuse. - Refer suspected cases of abuse to the Multi-Agency Children's Hub / Police - To refer the Channel programme where there is a radicalisation concern as required and support staff who make referrals to the Channel programme. - Ensure all staff receives child protection awareness raising training to help them recognise and identify signs of abuse. - Ensure staff receive other relevant safeguarding training. - Help promote educational outcomes by sharing the information about the welfare, safeguarding and child protection issues that children who have or have had a social worker, are experiencing with teachers and school and college leadership staff. - To raise awareness of child safety issues within school. - Ensure that the school has an up-to-date child protection policy which is consistent with the LSCB procedures.
+The policy should be reviewed annually. - To attend and represent the school at child protection meetings. - Be responsible for securely managing child protection files, compiling reports, recording and sharing information appropriately. - To keep detailed, accurate, secure written records of concerns and referrals and understand the purpose of this record-keeping. - To develop good working relationships / links with Social Care, the Child Protection Officer for Education and other relevant professionals. - To raise awareness of their role with staff, parents and children. - Be available for staff for consultation purposes. - To ensure the curriculum contains opportunities to address safeguarding issues e.g. e-safety, healthy lifestyles, SRE, bullying, diversity, tolerance, respect etc. - To liaise with the Mental Health Lead where safeguarding concerns are linked to mental health. - Promote supportive engagement with parents and/or carers in safeguarding and promoting the welfare of children, including where families may be facing challenging circumstances; - Work with the Headteacher and relevant strategic leads, taking lead responsibility for promoting educational outcomes by knowing the welfare, safeguarding and child protection issues that children in need are experiencing, or have experienced, and identifying the impact that these issues might be having on children's attendance, engagement and achievement at school or college.